I'd been too late.

 He shimmied mock-coyly in front of me and crossed his arms to imitate me.
 "Sorry, did you want to be a part of the process, then?"

 "So?"
 He stepped closer to gently place his hands onto my waist.
-I tried to act unfazed by his actions, but inside I couldn't stop my heart racing.
+I tried to act un-fazed by his actions, but inside I couldn't stop my heart racing.
 What the hell was wrong with me?
 This was all still too weird.
-I mean, come on, he'd been my best mate since we were twelve and started secondary school together.
+I mean, come on, he'd been my best friend since we were twelve and started secondary school together.
 He'd definitely grown since then, though.
 He was much taller with broader shoulders and a stronger jawbone.
 His hair had darkened ever so slightly and his playful grin had become something that, if used against someone, could be seriously dangerous – almost like a weapon.

 "So… show some respect."
 I still wasn't completely comfortable with his show of affection.
 Working Gaara may have been, but the Real me wasn't.
 It still made me feel a bit nervous, and I just wasn't ready.
 I didn't want it to be emotionless movements with Naruto, I wanted it to be something more if it was going to be anything at all.